FranciscoOssian/COVID-19-TRACKER/README.md

 ### Prerequisites

 ```
-Acount in Firebase (optional)
+-Acount in Firebase (optional)
-git in your machine
+-git in your machine
 ```

 ### Installing